henriqueholtz/Aws-Struggle/Produtcs/Amazon EMR.md

 - It cannot be used to take the load off the databases.
 - EMR is used for analytics and not to prepare data for analytics.
+- EMR is not suitable as a real-time streaming service.